-This mechanism uses the messaging board and the system agents to handle messages and events.
+3. Mobile Messaging: This mechanism uses the messaging board and the system agents to handle messages and events.
 Agents may subscribe to events and messages and may post additional messages.
 Messages may have a channel identifier that serves to categorize the message by subject, interest, or group.
 The subscription channels are created and destroyed dynamically by the submission and the deletion of the channel events.
 An agent may request subscription to a channel, and continue to receive updates, and at a later time turn off channel updates, or completely remove its subscription.

-The communication types can be mapped into one or more communication models.
-The table below shows the mapping between the types above and the AGI models:
+The communication types can be mapped into one or more communication models as shown in table 1.

 Туре Model

-Indirect asynchronous messaging with А
+Indirect asynchronous messaging with return receipt А

-return receipt

-Mobile Messaging
+Mobile messaging

-Indirect asynchronous messaging with G
+Indirect asynchronous messaging with return receipt G

-return receipt

 Direct inter-agent messaging

-Mobile Messaging
+Mobile messaging

 Direct inter-agent messaging Ι

-Table 2.1 - Mapping Communication Types toCommunication Models
+Table 1.
+Mapping Communication Types to Communication Models